JasonKTChen/CS5610_project12/README.md

 ### Background

 This is a web app with simple backend with Node.js, Express, Mongo, HTML5.
 The backend runs a Express server which talks to a remote mongoDB Atlas server.
 The frontend communicates with the backend Express server via route (route folder) as the entry point.

+### User Story
+Jimmy went to a conference that last for a week.
+He received 20+ business cards per day.
+By the end of the week, he ended up with 100+ business cards.
+It was difficult for him to keep and organize all the cards.
+He might not need to contact these people immediately.
+Originally Jimmy was planning to store all the business cards in a box and keep it in a drawer at his place.
+Turns out the cards took too much space away from his apartments after a year.
+Keeping these business cards safely but also allows him to access them quickly can be difficult.
+He discovers the business card app and decides to give it a try.

+ Jason went to a career fair and connected with a lot of people on LinkedIn.
+They have very different background and are working in different industries.
+One day, he decided to start a business and wanted to reach out to some of the project managers and software engineers that he met in the expo.
+It is difficult to filter out people in specific field.
+He started to use the business card app and added all the physical business cards into his digital collections.
+He found it useful to sort people by tags and finally able to reach out to the right person in a shorter amount of time.

 ### Installation
 To __download__ the project, simply git clone, or download the .zip file from github.
 Once downloaded to your local machine: